Professorsurf/Project1/readme.md

 Record the most hits` on the mole in the before the timer ends Render next level where the mole's movement speed is increased

-(Post - rather than making the game two players I opted to have it record the high score of each player.
-This made more sense since the game would be played from the same computer where the mouse is shared)
+*Rather than making the game two players I opted to have it record the high score of each player.
+This made more sense since the game would be played from the same computer where the mouse is shared

 *****Stretch Goals*****
 Render coin collector to purchase level up items